vegaprotocol/documentation/docs/concepts/vega-protocol.md

 ## 1. Sense checking proposal idea (off-chain)
 Before submitting a proposal, it's recommended that you share an outline of your proposed action informally on the [community forum](https://community.vega.xyz/).
 You can find out if there is sufficient interest in making a change.

-Proposals can be submitted for creating a new market,  an existing market, change network parameters, add an external asset to Vega and make a freeform proposal (for changes that will not change network behaviour).
+Proposals can be submitted for creating a new market, amending an existing market, changing network parameters, adding an external asset to Vega and making a freeform proposal (for changes that will not change network behaviour).

 ### 2. Formalising proposal (off-chain)
 Once the proposal details are refined, share the detailed proposal on the [community forum](https://community.vega.xyz/).